Pakistan: Women with obstetric fistulas face harsh discrimination | DW | 20.01.2022

 Despite her hopes to continue her higher education, Dad was married in 2012.
 While weddings are usually a happy occasion, in her case, "it turned out to be a nightmare," she told DW.

-She said that she had tolerated her husband's abuse for the sake of family honor, but that things took an ominous turn in November of last year after she gave birth to their third baby.
+She added that she had tolerated her husband's abuse for the sake of family honor, but things took an ominous turn in November last year, after she gave birth to their third baby.

 "I do not know what happened to me," she said, adding that she had warned her husband repeatedly that she had an infection and urgently needed to see a doctor.

-However, when she warned him "he started hurling insults at me, kicking and hitting me," she said, fighting back her tears.
+When she warned him, "he started hurling insults at me, kicking and hitting me," she said, fighting back her tears.

 "I did not know what an obstetric fistula was, but one woman in my village had the same problem," she said.